Your todo list:

 |Some rocks in this area are on private property.
 Property owner requests signed waiver.
 MORE INFO >>>|

 A 2-bolt anchor with chains appeared several years ago on this low buttress.
 The bulging face directly below the bolts appears to be unprotectable for quite a ways up.
-However, an easy crack approaches the bolts from pretty far to the left.
+However, an easy crack approaches the bolts from pretty far to the left, and it's a pretty good beginner lead.
 Once the rope is hung from the chains, though, it's kind of hard to rap back down the crack because it's so far off the plumb line.
-Instead, the 5.8 face directly below can be toproped, although this is also kind of a PITA because the bolts are so far back behind the bulge that you end up with rope drag, and the oak trees at the base are in the way.
+Instead, the 5.8 face directly below can be toproped, although this is also kind of a PITA because the bolts are so far back behind the bulge that you end up with a bit of rope drag, and the oak trees at the base are in the way.

 Located on the low southwestern buttress of Mosaic Rock, between Independence Gully to the right, and Beastie Alley to the left.